 Reviewing The Anti-Coloring Book App by Susan Striker is one of the highlights of my teaching/app reviewing career!
 I have been using these awesome resources throughout my entire thirty-year stint as a special education teacher and am so excited to be sharing this resource as a recent app addition to iTunes.
-If you want to promote critical thinking skills, foster creativity, and encourage risk taking - this is the app for you and your students!
+If you want to promote critical thinking skills, foster creativity, and encourage risk-taking.
+This is the app for you and your students!
 The thinking behind this suite of books is founded on the premise that open-ended questions, with no right or wrong answers, will enable kids to problem solve for themselves and growth will come naturally with experience.
+The Anti-Coloring Book App Series is one you don't want to miss!

 We corresponded with Susan Striker, the brainchild behind the ANTI-COLORING BOOKS®, one of the most ingenious concepts in creative teaching tools ever.
 I have been using her Anti-Coloring books for motivating general education as well as special needs students, along with many other teachers, professional educators, museum instructors and of course parents!
 Susan Striker, with her prolific and inspirational efforts to bring critical thinking skills to the forefront of education via self-expression, has been a trusted and respected resource spanning several decades.
 Her first book was published in 1978.